Legal Implications of Using Navigation Apps During a Car Accident

 At-fault accidents, traffic citations, and negligence determinations can all impact insurance premiums.
 Drivers deemed negligent and liable for a car accident often see increased rates.
 Violations like using a cell phone while driving can also count against the driver’s record and increase premiums.
 However, the impact of insurance will depend on the totality of fault determinations related to the car accident.

 Using navigation apps presents risks, so it’s essential to be aware of this when you get behind the wheel.
-And if you’re in a car accident where the other driver was distracted by a navigation app, you have grounds for compensation.
+And if you’re in a car accident where a navigation app distracted the other driver, you have grounds for compensation.

 Tips for the Safe Usage of Navigation Apps